*Updated October 2019*

 Where Does that Leave You?

 Around the world, there is a quest to find a natural remedy for every condition known to humankind.
-While medical claims regarding CBD cannot be made until research has made irrefutable findings, the consensus among consumers seems to be that they benefit from the supplement.
+Medical claims regarding CBD cannot be made until research has made irrefutable findings.
+The consensus among consumers seems to be that they benefit from the supplement.

 You, too, might be entertaining the possibility of adding CBD to your daily routine to achieve a wellness goal.
 There’s only one way to find out for certain; try CBD for yourself.